dwuu10/FinalProject_Beans/README.md

 Features:

-- 4 types of beans to trade for profit
+- 4 types of beans to trade for profit, each one is affected by either humidity or temperature

 - Uses temperature and humidity data from the OpenWeatherMap API to determine bean prices